Best Educational Toys for Infants, Toddlers, and Young Children

 Next

-Alex Discover Button Art Activity Set: Toddlers learning color recognition and matching will love this toy!
-It features ten different pictures for children to complete using the large snap pieces that click into place.
-This was always one of my favorite educational toys as an occupational therapist because it helps develop fine motor skills and hand-eye coordination.
+Button Art Activity Toy: Toddlers learning color recognition and matching will love this toy!
+It features 50 buttons and 18 pictures for children to complete using the large snap pieces that click into place.
+This was one of my favorite types of educational toys as an occupational therapist because it helps develop fine motor skills and hand-eye coordination.

 Wooden Personalized Name Puzzle: Our kids LOVE these puzzles, and they are perfect for beginners to learn the letters of their names!
-The puzzle teaches them the correct spelling of their name too!
-You can customize this one with up to 9 letters.
+The puzzle teaches them the correct spelling of their name, too!
+You can customize this one with up to nine letters.

-Baby Einstein – My First Smart Pad Library: This is another personal favorite educational toy of ours!
-This set includes multiple different books that pairs with the interactive smart pad.
+My First Smart Pad Library: This is another favorite educational toy of ours!
+This set includes multiple books that pair with the interactive smart pad.
 Your child can read along in the books and press the buttons to learn the alphabet, colors, opposites, animals, and more!

 Magnetic Letters/Numbers Set: What sets this one apart from all the other sets of magnetic letters?
-This one has upper and lower case letters and comes in fun colors and patterns.
-My kids take the magnets and put them on the fridge and their magnetic easel (see the easel on the list below).
-You can practice spelling words, forming the alphabet, pairing upper and lower case letters, you name it!
+This one has uppercase and lowercase letters and comes in fun colors and patterns.
+My kids put the magnets on the fridge and their magnetic easel (see the easel on the list below).
+You can practice spelling words, learning the alphabet, you name it!
 There are so many fun ways to learn and play with these!

 3